Note: this major is only available to re-enrolling students.

 Students are able to (1) analyse chemical data, develop and test hypotheses, interpret experimental results and present outcomes in oral and written formats; (2) write coherent reports and prepare and deliver coherent presentations, using appropriate software as required; (3) use the chemical literature; (4) solve basic chemical problems (calculations of yields, dilutions, stoichiometry in chemical reactions); (5) demonstrate general knowledge and understanding of the principles of chemical safety; (6) demonstrate general knowledge of the properties of common classes of chemicals and materials; and (7) demonstrate general knowledge of chemical kinetics, thermodynamics, spectroscopy, reaction mechanisms, equilibria and periodic properties.

 All students studying towards a Bachelor's Degree at UWA are required to Broaden their studies by completing a minimum of four units (24 points) of study outside their degree specific major.
 Broadening is your opportunity to explore other areas of interest, investigate new disciplines and knowledge paradigms and to shape your degree to suit your own aspirations and interests.
 Many of you will be able to undertake more than this minimum amount of broadening study and we encourage you to do so if this suits your aspirations.
 Over the next few months you will find here some broadening suggestions related to your degree-specific major.
 While we know that many students value guidance of this sort, these are only suggestions and students should not lose sight of the opportunity to explore that is afforded by your Broadening Choices.
 Advice can also be sought from your Allocated Student Advising Office.

-Quantitative Methods can be taken as a degree-specific major in the following degree courses:
+Chemistry can be taken as a degree-specific major in the following degree courses: